-- Living a purposeful life has nothing to do with how big or small an impact you actually make – effort is the important factor
+- Living a purposeful life has nothing to do with how big or small an impact you actually make – the effort is the important factor

 - No matter your position, others will always look to challenge your views and ideas – do not let yourself be swayed by discouragement or temptation